ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/_index.md

 prerequisites:
     - An Arm computer running Ubuntu 22.04.
 Cloud instances can be used, refer to the list of [Arm cloud service providers](/learning-paths/servers-and-cloud-computing/csp/).
+    - If you use a client application to access your Arm computer running Ubuntu, make sure that X11 forwarding is enabled.

 author_primary: Pareena Verma